-Mrs Speakman works within school to help children and families with any difficulties they may be experiencing.
-She is available to listen, offer support and give practical advice.
+Our staff, alongside our Senior Leadership Team, help children and families with any difficulties they may be experiencing.
+They are available to listen, offer support and give practical advice.

 - Offer support